Kevin Bowyer, organist

 © Kevin Bowyer

 Kevin Bowyer was born in Southend-on-Sea in January 1961 and studied with Christopher Bowers-Broadbent, David Sanger, Virginia Black and Paul Steinitz.
 He has won first prizes in five international organ competitions and has gained a reputation for playing unusual and new music and for taking on “impossible” projects.
 In 1987 he gave the world première of Kaikhosru Sorabji’s two hour solo Symphony for Organ, considered “impossible” ever since its publication in 1925.
 Other UK premières have included works by Brian Ferneyhough (Sieben Sterne), Charles Wuorinen (Natural Fantasy) and Iannis Xenakis (Gmeeoorh).
-Sorabji’s massive Second Organ Symphony (1929–32, about 6½ hours) is scheduled for performance in 2009.
+He gave the première of Sorabji’s massive Second Organ Symphony (1929–32, about 8½ hours) in 2010.

 At home Kevin has played solo and concerto concerts in most of the major venues and festivals.
 Trips and tours abroad have taken him throughout Europe, North America, Australia and Japan.
 In summer 2003 he played the complete solo organ Symphonies of Widor and Vierne and the complete organ works of Olivier Messiaen in three concerts in the same week, 16 hours of music, at St. Giles, Cripplegate.